cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-user-reference-ui-react/README.md

 To configure proxying API requests made from the UI to ACP, open `identity-pool-user-reference-ui-react/package.json` and find line 5 (`"proxy": "https://localhost:8443",`).
 Change this value if you are using an ACP SaaS tenant, e.g `"proxy": "https://my-tenant.us.authz.cloudentity.io",`.

-Additionally, to configure an ACP SaaS tenant with the self-service UI app, make sure you edit the contents of the file `identity-pool-user-reference-ui-react/src/authConfig.js`.
+Additionally, to configure an ACP SaaS tenant with the user auth React app, make sure you edit the contents of the file `identity-pool-user-reference-ui-react/src/authConfig.js`.
 This file is configured for a locally running ACP dev server by default, but you can easily configure your ACP SaaS tenant as in the example below:

 ```js
 const authConfig = {